FDA Enforcement Trends: Pharmaceutical Manufacturing Quality Focus

 The FDA cited Mylan for data deficiencies across operations.
 The extent is under review but could include “omissions, alterations, deletions, record destruction, non-contemporaneous record completion, and other deficiencies.”

-Extensive manual data gathering and tracking seems almost impractical in today’s pharmaceutical manufacturing environment.
+Extensive manual data gathering and tracking seem almost impractical in today’s pharmaceutical manufacturing environment.
 Logically, the solution to correct this red flag is to implement a fully automated quality and compliance management system like AssurX.

 Conclusion: FDA’s Pharmaceutical Manufacturing Quality Concerns Continue

 The FDA continues to expect major improvements in pharmaceutical manufacturing quality management.
 While it’s anyone’s guess, given today’s federal government budget debate, it still appears likely the FDA will continue its focus on GMP and data integrity issues through 2017.
-If an FDA investigator finds related problems at your facility, don’t expect a lot of sympathy.
+If an FDA investigator finds related problems at your facility, don’t expect a lot of sympathies.